./ahmedhashim

 Git without the Hub

-During solo development my goals are to learn & experiment often with something new.
-For these types of projects, I’ve found the only features of git that I need are:
+Solo projects are where I learn & experiment with something new.
+The only features of git I actually need for them are:

 • Atomic commits that can easily be reverted or cherry-picked